aliehhz/Restaurant_Rating_Prediction/README.md

 ## Live Demo in Render
 [Restaurant Rating Prediction App in Render](https://restaurant-rating-prediction-yw9u.onrender.com)

-The Restaurant Rating Prediction application predicts restaurant ratings based on features like location, category, and user votes.
-It showcases a machine learning pipeline integrated with Flask for seamless predictions.

 ### Important Notes
 - The application is hosted on Render's free tier, which puts the server to sleep after a period of inactivity.
 As a result, it may take 1-2 minutes for the app to load initially.
 - Once the server is active, subsequent requests will load much faster.